How to transition to gray hair from dyed at 40 and ways to make it easier

 Also, there was less than I expected!
 Those grays really stand out next to dyed hair so it can be deceiving.

-- started by cutting it short to get most of the color off.
-To help blend as time went on.
+- started by cutting it short to get most of the color off and to help blend as time went on.

 - had regular trims to continue to rid me of colored hair.

-- used a toning treatment, shampoo, and conditioner to help remove any brassiness.
+- used a toning treatment, shampoo, and conditioner regularly to help remove any brassiness.

 - and relied heavily upon this classic to help my steel gray appear brighter.
 It was so helpful!